 3. Service

-“Who are you serving?” said the Wren.
+“Who are you when you are needed?” said the Wren.

 The Stag paused.

-“Deliver what?” said the Wren.
+“Answer the question,” said the Wren.

-“Results,” said the Stag.
+“To fix things,” said the Stag.

-“For whom?” said the Wren.
+“Fix things?” said the Wren.

 Silence.